 Unlike other martial art styles, Okinawan karate does not put a lot of stress on the joints.
 As a result, you can continue your karate training well into the later years.
 There are many examples of Uechi-Ryu karate “supermen” who continue to train into their 60’s and 70’s with physiques that even younger athletes can admire.

-To join us in Uechi-Ryu training does not require exceptional strength or athletic ability.
+To join us for Uechi-Ryu Karate training does not require exceptional strength or athletic ability.
 Students from all walks of life and differing physical capabilities enjoy the benefits of our karate classes conveniently located at The Dojo in Largo, Florida.

 - Self Defense Skills